NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 layout: layouts/article.njk
 ---

-## What does error reference CID2011 mean?
+## What does reference CID2011 mean?

 Every time you log in to a website or app using your NHS login, we check your NHS number.
 This allows us to connect you to your information securely.